AlamoEngine-Tools/eaw.modinfo/README.md

 Becuase a workshop mod in theroy also is a `default` mod the number values are chooses the way they are. *

-**Added for v1.2:** `2` - Virtual Mod Types.
+**Added for v1.2:**

+`2 : Virtual Mod Types`.
 A virtual mod does not exists on disk but is only a logical container that holds dependency information.
 This is currently not supported and only acts as a placeholder in this version of the specification.

 #### The `"mod_reference.identifier"` Tag